 As developer of ONT, a root ontology in database form, and Novel View, a dynamic model of the universe as a complex emergent system, she is deeply committed to contemplative practices that meaningfully blend experience and complexity.
 She believes it is through existentially attuned information tools that we will achieve the living balance needed to navigate the technological age with aplomb.

 Her background, including 18 years in higher ed, is in biology, related technologies, and instruction.
 She is also an autodidact in complex systems, theoretical physics and cosmology, nonlinearity and chaos theory, psychology and neuroscience, and a wide array of religious faiths and philosophical disciplines.
 She publishes trans-disciplinary works that challenge intellectual norms.
 This is her first course and bridges how new intellectual norms can be used to build experiential rapport.

-In her free time she is drawn to improvisational dance, the lab of the kitchen and East Indian cuisine, martial arts, and being outdoors.
+A formal martial artist, she is drawn in her free time to improvisational dance, harmony with sound, the lab of the kitchen and East Indian cuisine, and being in and loving the outdoors.
 She lives in Vermont (USA), is married, and has two children.